shellywanamaker/shellywanamaker.github.io/_posts/2018-03-14-Larval-DNA-Integrity.md

 The software displays data in real-time with fluoresence on y-axis, and time on the x-axis.
 Smaller DNA fragments "elute" faster, and likewise longer fragments take longer.
 Each sample well also has small (50bp) and large (17,000) standards/markers.
 We were hoping my DNA fragments would be long/as intact as possible.
 Here are some screen-shots of each fluoresence/time plot, along with the software's calculated bp/concentrations:

 ### Screenshot of all plots; my samples are labeled Sample 1 through Sample 8.
 Samples 9-12 are just DI water.
 Samples 1-7 look somewhat consistent, but Sample 8 looks very weird.
 Note different y-axis range.
+It looks like the long bp internal standard may have been erroneously high?
 ![image](https://user-images.githubusercontent.com/17264765/37440775-81b47870-27bb-11e8-859b-23f2838709a6.png)

 ### Screenshots of the bp/concentration break-down: